 This post is part of the Chinese Gold Market essentials series.
 Click here to go to an overview of all Chinese Gold Market Essentials for a comprehensive understanding the largest physical gold market globally.

 “This event is a major milestone in China’s opening of its financial market to foreign investors.
-The Shanghai International Gold Exchange will bolster China’s gold market toward greater trading volume and further highlight the price discovery function of the gold market”, Zhou Xiaochuan, governor of the People’s Bank Of China, at the opening ceremony of the Shanghai International Gold Exchange September 18, 2014.
+The Shanghai International Gold Exchange will bolster China’s gold market toward greater trading volume and further highlight the price discovery function of the gold market”, said Zhou Xiaochuan governor of the People’s Bank Of China at the opening ceremony of the Shanghai International Gold Exchange (SGEI)18 September 20140.

 iAu100g physical product 100 gram gold bar fineness 999.9